frankiezeager/adversarial_learning/README.md

 # adversarial_learning
-Adversarial Learning for Credit Card Fraud Detection
+Using Adversarial Learning for Credit Card Fraud Detection